-A few months ago, I took a 3-week vacation to SE Asia for 3 weeks — all over Vietnam, Cambodia, and Thailand.
+I took a vacation to Southeast Asia for 3 weeks — all over Vietnam, Cambodia, and Thailand.
 Nobody on this site knew I was gone.
 Yet while I was abroad, I earned tens and tens of thousands of dollars while completely off the grid.
+In this post I’m going to show you how I earned residual income that gave me that freedom (aside from some really cool pictures of myself):

 Taking a break from eating before eating again